Answer: Clorox Hand Sanitizing Spray, Germstar Noro, Zylast Antiseptic, and Sterizar Hand Foamer kil norovirus. Testing has not been done for Ebola.

 For everyday life, vigorous hand washing is good enough to remove most of the germs.
-However, if you are in a public place and can't get to a sink, or if someone in your house actually has the stomach flu, I would also recommend using an alcohol hand sanitizer spray.
-I do not recommend using regular alcohol hand sanitizer gels such as regular Purell® because researchers have found that the "gel" in these gel hand sanitizers "protect" norovirus.
-(However, they are fine if that is all you have).
-There are some other hand sanitizers that are very effective against norovirus.
-I have done some of my own experiments with these products to test their effectiveness which you can see here.
+However, if you are in a public place and can't get to a sink, or if someone in your house actually has a stomach bug, I would also recommend using a hand sanitizer that has been tested and approved to kill norovirus.
+I do not recommend using regular 60-65% alcohol hand sanitizer gels such Purell because they have been shown to be ineffective against norovirus.

 It was previously thought that norovirus was resistant to alcohol and that alcohol hand sanitizers didn't work against norovirus.
 Unlike most viruses, human norovirus won't grow in a petri dish.
 It does not want to attack cells in a petri dish, it only likes to attack people.
 This makes human norovirus very difficult to study.
 So, most researches study viruses that are closely related to human norovirus and HOPE that their results are applicable to human norovirus.
 One of the viruses they study is Feline calicivirus.
 This virus is VERY resistant to alcohol which started the "alcohol doesn't kill norovirus" thing.
 Now researchers are also using murine norovirus.
 This virus is genetically more closely related to human norovirus.
-Murine norovirus is killed by alcohol.
-So, now researchers are leaning more towards "alcohol hand sanitizers do fine killing norovirus."1.
-Recommendations could still change but I try to keep up with the research and post it here.
+Murine norovirus is killed by alcohol.1.
+Here are the hand sanitizers that I have been using that have been tested against norovirus.